yannikschnitzer/Branching-Bisimulation-Learning/README.md

 ### Running Experiments

-We have split the experiments into tools and benchmark times, which can be executed individually to build the tables.
+We have split the experiments into tools and benchmark times, which can be executed individually to build the tables in the Appendix, which make up the datapoints for the plots in Figures 6-8.
 To run the experiment, run the `run.py` with the respective arguments:

 ```bash
 ./run.py -arg1 [-arg2 ...]
 ```

 You can run different datasets specifying the tool and the property to check.
-For example, `./run -d clock -t bisimulation-learning` will run the deterministic clock experiments with Branching Bisimulation Learning (i.e. the last column for Table 1).
+For example, `./run.py -d clock -t bisimulation-learning` will run the deterministic clock experiments with Branching Bisimulation Learning (i.e. the last column for Table 1).

+**You can view a list of all available arguments by running `./run.py -h`.**

 Please, consider the following availability schema:
 - `clock`: the finite state clock synchronisation protocols (Table 1).
 Possible tools allowed: